CCSMB/Standards/Standards/CCSMB-1.md

 The version field should only be inserted immediately before the PR is merged.

+## Formatting

+Each RFC should be written in GitHub-flavoured Markdown and should follow the [Semantic Linebreaks (SemBr)](https://sembr.org) specification.

 ## Tone

 The RFC should be written in a professional tone.
 Readers are expected to have a basic understanding of programming jargon and Lua programming.